1. Who are you?

-Hi!
-My name is Juliette and I’m 22 years old.
-This year I had the honor to be President of the 51st MAEUR Board.
-Last year I graduated from the International Bachelor Communication and Media, after which I decided to take a gap year to fully focus on this board and my commitment of taking MAEUR to the next level.
+Hi there!
+My name is Daphne and I’m 23 years old.
+This year, I had the honour of being President of the 52nd MAEUR Board.
+Last year I graduated from the BSc International Business Administration at RSM, after which I decided to take a gap year to fully focus on this board and commit to taking MAEUR to the next level!

 As President of MAEUR, I am responsible for a variety of things.
 The most important one is implementing the (long-term) strategy composed at the beginning of the year and making sure that everything we do is in line with our goals.
-Thereafter, it’s also my job to make sure that all the board members feel comfortable and motivated, and that all the noses are pointed in the same direction.
+Thereafter, it’s also my job to make sure that all the board members feel comfortable and motivated, and everyone is on board with the strategy we’re pursuing.
 This also means that I lead board meetings and meetings with our supervisory boards.
-Furthermore, I am the public figure of the association, meaning I am the connecting link between our association and the university/other study associations and stakeholders.
-Lastly, I am also a board member of Interfaculty Rotterdam and the Marketing Association Netherlands, with whom I stay in contact throughout the whole year.
+Furthermore, the President is the public figure of the association, meaning I am the link between our association and the university/other study associations and stakeholders.
+Lastly, as President it is also required to be a board member of Interfaculty Rotterdam and the Marketing Association Netherlands, with whom I stay in contact throughout the whole year.

-- Describe the day in the life of a President.
+4. Describe the day in the life of a President

-When arriving at the office on a Monday morning, I always start my day by catching up with fellow board members about how their weekend was.
+When arriving at the office on a Monday morning, I always start my day by catching up with fellow board members about their weekend.
 Then, I go through the e-mails I received over the weekend and answer them.
-After that, I prepare the board meeting that is coming up, as we have meetings twice a week for which I need to prepare the agenda.
+After that, I prepare the board meeting that is coming up, as we have meetings twice a week for which I need to set the agenda.
 During this meeting, we discuss the planning of the week, events that are coming up or other things that require action.
 After these meetings, I often sit down with every board member individually to discuss their personal progress and difficulties they came across.
 After these individual meetings, I often go to external meetings, with for example Interfaculty Rotterdam, faculty members or the Marketing Association Netherlands.
 These meetings are, however, spread out over the weeks, so mostly I have a lot of time during the day to help my fellow board members where necessary and complete my smaller to-do’s.
+At the end of the day, we like to celebrate our day of hard work with a cold beer at the Smitse.
 On the first Wednesday of the month, we have our Marketing Drink, which I’m always looking forward to!

-- What did you learn from your time as a board member?
+5. What did you learn from your time as board member?

-My advice: take the leap.
-Although it is scary and exciting, it will be a year in which you learn so much about yourself and what it is like to have the lead over a whole association.
-I recommend you to talk to as many current board members as possible so that you get a clear view of what every position entails and what position fits you best.
+If you’re in doubt, I would recommend talking to several people who did a board year.
+Get a clear view of what every position entails and what position fits you best.
 If you are interested, we are always available to help you make up your mind!
 Feel free to contact me when you have an interest in a board year in general, or if you want to know more about being President.
-You can reach me at firstname.lastname@example.org or you can call/Whatsapp me with this number, +31 6 83 89 10 84.
+You can reach me at email@example.com or you can call/Whatsapp me with this number, +31 6 24 54 32 88.
 I’m looking forward to hearing from you!